 The salt water flush is most effective if you perform it first thing in the morning on an empty stomach.
 If you do it later in the day, just make sure you haven’t eaten anything in the past one to two hours.
 Ideally, perform the flush before you eat breakfast, but be careful if you plan to leave the house or exercise in the morning — you’ll have a strong desire to go to the bathroom shortly after and might have a queasy stomach after the flush.

 Give yourself enough time to use the bathroom several times after the flush before leaving the house, and keep in mind that you will likely want to shower afterward.
+Plan for most likely at least about a one-to-two-hour duration (possibly longer) from the time you drink the flush until you’ve completed emptying your bowels.

 Trouble-Shooting a Sea Salt Flush